ethyca/fides/docs/fidesops/docs/tutorial/postgres_connection.md

 ## Creating a Postgres ConnectionConfig

+Next, we need to create a ConnectionConfig so fidesops can connect to our Flask App's database.
 For more detailed information, [see the Database Connectors Guide](../guides/database_connectors.md).

----

-Next, we need to create a ConnectionConfig so fidesops can connect to our Flask App's database.

 Let's add a method that hits the PATCH `connection` endpoint, and creates a ConnectionConfig for a `postgres` database: